Plague of ravenous, destructive mice tormenting Australians | Headlines

 "We just sow and hope," he said.
 The risk is that the mice will maintain their numbers through the Southern Hemisphere winter and devour the wheat, barley, and canola before it can be harvested.

-NSW Farmers, the state's top agricultural association, predicts the plague will wipe more than 1 billion Australian dollars ($775 million) from the value of the winter crop.
+NSW Farmers, the state's top agricultural association, predicts the plague will wipe more than 1 billion Australian dollars (USD 775 million) from the value of the winter crop.

 The state government has ordered 5,000 liters (1,320 gallons) of the banned poison Bromadiolone from India.
 The federal government regulator has yet to approve emergency applications to use the poison on the perimeters of crops.
 Critics fear the poison will kill not only mice but also animals that feed on them. including wedge-tail eagles and family pets.

-But a constant, both day and night, is the stench of mice's urine and decaying flesh.
+But a constant, both day and night, is the stench of mice urine and decaying flesh.
 The smell is people's greatest gripe.

 "They're in the roof cavity of your house.
 If your house is not well sealed, they're in bed with you.
 People are getting bitten in bed," Conn said.
 "It doesn't relent, that's for sure."
 Colin Tink estimated he drowned 7,500 mice in a single night last week in a trap he set with a cattle feeding bowl full of water at his farm outside Dubbo.